top of page

 REST: The main thing you need to do is rest.
 Vision will be blurry for a while, so it’s difficult to read or watch TV.
 Most patients like to sleep or listen to music.
 Let the eye heal and don’t touch the contact lens.

 AVOID INFECTION: In order to reduce the risk of infection, it is important to avoid contact with water for the first few days in particular (until your eye has healed).
 Your surgeon will be in the best position to advise you how long you should wait before swimming or performing heavy exercise.
-It is also essential to use your antibiotic drops as indicated. · MANAGE PAIN: Especially in the first day or two, stay on top of the pain.
-Use eye drops and take oral analgesics as advised by your surgeon.
+It is also essential to use your antibiotic drops as indicated.

 What can I expect after corneal cross linking?